jparkley/shopper2-nextjs-stripe/README.md

 # Shopping Cart version 2 - ShopNow

-**Shopper is a simple shopping cart in React, Typescript, Next.Js, Tailwind.
-It utilizes payment gateway 'Stripe'.
+**ShopNow is a simple shopping cart in React, Typescript, Next.Js, Tailwind and Stripe.

 - Homepage: list of products
 - Product page: details of a product(under construction)